ftsrg/gamma/plugins/headless/hu.bme.mit.gamma.api.headless/docs/headless-gamma-document.md

 ## Step 4 - Exporting the products

-Select either product file to begin the exporting process.
-Both can be found in their corresponding META-INF folder (`gamma.api.headless.product` and `product.gamma.source.generate.product`).
+Select the product file named `gamma.api.headless.product` to begin the exporting process.
+It can be found in the "product" folder inside the `hu.bme.mit.gamma.headless.api`  project.

 In the Overview tab, under `Product Definition`, check if the appropriate `Application` is selected for the `Product`.
-The applications are `gamma.api.headless.application`  and `product.gamma.source.generate.application`, for  `gamma.api.headless.product` and `product.gamma.source.generate.product` respectively.
+The application is `gamma.api.headless.application`  for  `gamma.api.headless.product`.

 Still in the Overview tab, under `Exporting`, select the `Eclipse Product export wizard` option.